vprusso/toqito/docs/getting_started.rst

 DOI: `10.5281/zenodo.3699578 <https://zenodo.org/record/3699578>`_

-If you are using the :code:`toqito` software package in research work, please include an explicit mention of toqito in your publication.
+If you are using the :code:`toqito` software package in research work, please include an explicit mention of :code:`toqito` in your publication.
 Something along the lines of:

     To solve problem "X" we used `toqito`; a package for studying certain aspects of quantum information.